-The recipe is adapted from a recipe in Barefoot Contessa At Home by Ina Garten.
-It’s delicious warm from the oven with some butter, and is really so easy to make that it shouldn’t be reserved for just St. Patrick’s Day celebrations.
-It’s make dinner great any time, and is pretty good as toast too!
+This bread is delicious warm from the oven with some butter!
+It’s really so easy to make that it shouldn’t be reserved for just St. Patrick’s Day celebrations.
+It makes dinner great any time, and is pretty good as toast too!
+It would be interesting to pair it with Keto-friendly Cabbage & Kielbasa soup for an Irish-themed meal.

 - 3 cups all-purpose flour, plus extra for the currants